 Being one of the top tourist destinations in the UK, the Lake District has an array of attractions to visit and things to do throughout the year.

-Whether you visit alone, as a couple or with the family, there are an abundance of attractions and activities in the Lake District that everyone will love.
+There are an abundance of attractions and activities in the Lake District that everyone will love.

 The Lakeland cottage was once the home of well-known English poet, William Wordsworth and his sister Dorothy, and was where he wrote some of his most famous verses.